Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 ### Experience & Plunder

 You start without any Experience & Plunder, so that box remains empty for the time being.
+You won't need to care about Experience & Plunder until the end of the scenario, so the details are at the end of this chapter.

 ### ...and almost ready

 Space·Time Trotsky is ready.
 We still need to finish customizing the setting.

-## Crew & Indirection

-\(TBD\)

 ## The Continuum